primer/view_components/docs/contributors/deprecations.md

 # Registering Deprecations

 Components within PVC should be marked as deprecated by updating `lib/primer/deprecations.yml`.

+## Custom Deprecation Registration

-For testing purposes, and for integration with other apps and services, though, a developer may provide a custom yaml file or call the deprecations API directly, to register a custom deprecated component.
+For integration with other apps and services, a developer may provide a custom yaml file or call the deprecations API directly, to register a custom deprecated component.

 yaml file:
 ```rb